 6. Decide On The Location of your cosmetics business in Tanzania

 You have the option of starting your cosmetic business from home in your initial days.
-Another option is to lease a premise.
+Another option is to lease premises.
 Getting a premise on lease is expensive for small business owners.

 7. Source a cosmetics manufacturer

 There are two common types of makeup manufacturers: private label and white label.
 Private-label makeup lines are custom-made by a manufacturer that allows cosmetic businesses to sell their products under their brand name.